erpushpinderrana/dockerize-existing-drupal-project/README.md

 ```
 docker-compose up -d
 ```
-2. If everthing goes well, you will see below message:
+2. If it runs successfully, you will see below message:
 ```
 Creating php   ... done
 Creating mysql ... done